 Areas of Expertise: Health, social care and medical innovation

-Siderov, J. and Hughes, J. A., 2013.
+Siderov, J., Hughes, J. A., 2013.
 Development of Robust Methods of Assessment of Clinical Competency in Ophthalmic Dispensing - Results of a Pilot Trial.
-HSCE, 2(1), doi: 10.11120/hsce.2013.00023.
+HSCE, 2(1). doi: 10.11120/hsce.2013.00023

-Latham, K. and Hughes, J. A. Is a reading addition necessary for clinical contrast sensitivity measurements?
+Latham, K., Hughes, J. A. Is a reading addition necessary for clinical contrast sensitivity measurements?
 Poster presentation, European Academy of Optometry and Optics (EAOO), Malaga, April 2013.

-Waugh, S. J., Formankiewicz, M. A. and Polczyk-Przybyla, J. A., 2011.
+Waugh, S. J., Formankiewicz, M. A., Polczyk-Przybyla, J. A., 2011.
 Effects of imposed Gaussian blur on contour interaction for luminance-modulated and contrast-modulated noisy Cs.
-Journal of Vision September, 23, 11(11), article 1151.
+Journal of Vision September, 23, 11(11), 1151.